Janasena Party: Membership Milestone

-In early August 2024, the Janasena Party (JSP) reached a major milestone by exceeding one million members.
+In early August 2024, the Jana Sena Party (JSP) reached a major milestone by exceeding one million members.
 The party, which had set a goal to enrol one million new members within the year, achieved this target as reported in August 2024, compared to 6.47 lakh done in 2023 and 3.50 lakh and 1 lakh in 2022 and 2021 respectively.
 The growth was highlighted by party leaders, including Nadendla Manohar, who underscored the significance of this expansion for the party’s future political initiatives.